Remember Jewish Urzedow

 HISTORY OF JEWISH URZEDOW

-In the interwar period, the community managed a synagogue, beit midrash, mikvah, ritual slaughterhouse and cemetery.
+In the interwar period, the Jewish community managed a synagogue, beit midrash, mikveh, ritual slaughterhouse and cemetery.
 A Talmud-Torah school and private cheder were also active in Urzedow.
+Jews were involved in shoemaking, pottery, tailoring, weaving and ropemaking.
 In the second half of the 1930s, attacks on Jewish merchants and traveling traders took place in the settlement of Urzedow and nearby.
 Throughout the 1930s, Abram Wojnsztok was the rabbi.

 URZEDOW DURING THE HOLOCAUST

 On September 23, 1939, as a result of the German occupier's policy, Jewish children were removed from the public schools.
-From January 5, 1940, Jews were forced to wear a band with the star of David on their left arm.
-The Germans created a Jewish police force that consisted of 10 individuals, aged 20-30.
-It was headed by a Jew from Krasnik.
+From January 5, 1940, a ghetto was created in Urzedow and Jews were forced to wear a band with the star of David on their left arm.
+The Germans established a Judenrat in the city, with Moszek Rychtenberg at its head.
+Additionally, a Jewish police force that consisted of 10 individuals, ages 20-30, was headed by a Jew from Krasnik.
 His deputy was Manasze Szejnbrum, who was extremely cruel to the Jewish population.

 Some Jewish partisan activity took place in the Urzedow area: 15 young Jews were hiding in the forest between the suburbs of Beczyn and the village of Chruslanki.
 They managed to survive half a year in hiding, after which they were killed by the Germans.
 Other Jews were in hiding, among others in the Dzierzkowski forest, from where they came to Urzedow to buy food from the peasants.
 Non-Jews who helped Jews included Julian Dzikowski, Jan Smolinski and Mazurek.